 Since July 1st 2013 the German annual tax law is in force.
 It exempts stage directors and choreographers from value added tax starting from 1st July 2013 pursuant to § 4 Nr.
 20-22b UStG (English: Value Added Tax Act) if they work at public theaters.
 The draft was first rejected by the Bundestag (English: German Federal Parliament) because of contentious points, but the exemption is now in force.

 Practically this means: The exemption accounts for revenues made after the 30th of June 2013.
 The date of the service provision/performance is determining (not the date of invoce nor the date of the receipt of money).

 The reduced VAT rate of the German art market will be abolished for reasons relating to European community law.
 The new policy will introduce a 30% flat marginal tax rate, as it already exists in France.
-The reduced VAT rate of 7% still applies in 2013; the new regulation becomes effective in 2014.
+The new regulation becomes effective in 2014.